-- Exams are closed book, calculators will be allowed.
-During exams students are forbidden to communicate with any person other than an examination proctor or the instructor. - Missed tests/exams without approved, documented official accommodation from Academic Counseling will be given a mark of zero. - If there has been approved, documented official accommodation from Academic Counseling, the weight of a missed test will be transferred to the final exam.
+- Students must inform of any potential conflicts with the Midterm date by September 17, 2024.
+Conflicts can be accommodated and potentially change the tentative Midterm date. - Students CAN NOT self-attest for the midterm.
+Missing the midterm will require approved documentation from Academic Counselling. - Exams are closed book, calculators will be allowed.
+During exams students are forbidden to communicate with any person other than an examination proctor or the instructor. - Missed tests/exams without approved, documented official accommodation from Academic Counseling or without a self-attested absence (where applicable) will be given a zero mark. - If there has been approved documented official accommodation from Academic Counseling or a self-attested absence (where applicable), the weight of a missed test will be transferred to the final exam.